kjepo/lisp/README.md

 Anyway...

-Any college course covering Lisp or functional programming is likely to cover the implementation of a Lisp interpreter in Lisp itself.
+Any college course in Lisp or functional programming is likely to cover the implementation of a Lisp interpreter in Lisp itself.
 (If you are not familiar with the traditional eval/apply rendition of a Lisp interpreter, please watch "The most beautiful program ever written" by William Byrd, [https://www.youtube.com/watch?v=OyfBQmvr2Hc]) or read "Structure and Interpretation of Computer Programs" (SICP) chapter 4.
-I have provided a sample implementation, see `eval.scm` which should run in, e.g., MIT Scheme.
+I have provided a sample implementation `eval.scm` which should run in, e.g., MIT Scheme.

-The interpreter in `eval.scm` takes advantage of the host language for garbage collection, recursion, etc.  The code in `explicit.scm` is a register machine implementation of the interpreter (still written in Scheme).
-Rather than the recursive apply/eval description we have made the control and arguments explicit so that we don't depend on the host language for recursion etc.  The code is based on SICP, chapter 5 (and forwards).
+The interpreter in `eval.scm` takes advantage of the host language for garbage collection, recursion, etc.  The code in `explicit.scm` is a register machine implementation of the interpreter, still written in Scheme.
+Rather than the recursive apply/eval description we have made the control and arguments explicit so that we don't depend on the host language for recursion.

-The next step was to write the same code in C (file `lisp.c`) to get even closer to the machine and implement garbage collection.
+The code is based on SICP, chapter 5 (and forwards).

-The interpreter is now working and can load the library file `lib.scm` Here is a small example:
+The next step was to write the same code in C (file `lisp.c`) to get even closer to the machine, represent objects and implement garbage collection.
+The interpreter is now working and can load the library file `lib.scm`.
+Here is a small example:

 ```
 ;;; zero? returns #t if x is zero, #f otherwise